zhuoyijoeyzhao/zhuoyijoeyzhao.github.io/_pages/about.md

 My name is Zhuoyi Zhao, and I am currently a Graduate Research Assistant at the University of Toronto, supervised by Prof. Ben Liang.
 Prior to this, I received the M.S. in Electrical and Engineering from Northwestern University, Evanston, USA, in 2025, where I was supervised by [Prof. Igor Kadota](https://sites.northwestern.edu/kadota/), and the B.E. in Information Engineering from Beijing Jiaotong University, Beijing, China, in 2023, under the supervision of [Prof. Jiayi Zhang](https://sites.google.com/site/jiayizhang8650/).
-My current research interests lie in My current research interest is to develop theories and models that capture the fundamental limits and trade-offs of next-generation communication networks and multi-agent systems.
+My current research interest is to develop theories and models that capture the fundamental limits and trade-offs of communication networks, Fedarated Learning and multi-agent systems.